2026/27 Differential Rates

 UV (Unimproved Value) is set by the Valuer-General (Landgate) based on the value of the land only, excluding buildings and improvements.

-Before we finalise rates for 2026/27, please share your thoughts by completing the submission form below before DATE
+Before we finalise rates for 2026/27, please share your thoughts by completing the submission form below before 4.30pm Friday 3 July 2026.

-No final decision has been made, and community feedback will be considered before the Council adopts the final rates.
+No final decision has been made.
+Once consultation closes, community feedback will be considered before a report is presented to the Council for a decision at its meeting on Wednesday 29 July 2026.

-• the average household will pay an additional $2.98 per week, or $155 per year
+For the average residential ratepayer the increase will be an additional $2.98 per week, or $155 per year.

 Our focus will be on continuing to provide: